 Cooperation is a fundamental factor in suicide prevention, and success is best achieved through the participation of the entire society.
 Establishing networks, fostering research collaboration, and creating knowledge with other countries contribute to long-term success.

-Yellow September is a cooperative project between institutions and non-governmental organisations working together on mental health and suicide prevention
+Yellow Septemberis a cooperative project between institutions and non-governmental organisations working together on mental health and suicide prevention

 Iceland participates in Nordic collaboration on mental health and suicide prevention, through the Nordic Council of Ministers.

 JA IMPLEMENTAL is a European research project funded by the H2020 framework program (JA-02-2020/HADEA).
 Around twenty European countries participated in the project.
 Iceland's representatives came from the Ministry of Health and the Directorate of Health.
+A video on the Icelandic journey through JA ImpleMENTAL.

 The project lasted between 2021 and 2024.
 The project was extensive, but Iceland participated in the part related to implementing knowledge in suicide prevention based on the Austrian prevention model "SUPRA".